 Stripe (Payment Intents) supports payments made with additional authentication which makes it SCA compliant.
 You can also set Stripe or Stripe (Payment Intents) as the Default Payment Gateway using the dropdown.

-Finally, scroll down to the Stripe section on the same screen and enter your Stripe account details.
+Finally, scroll down to the Stripe section on the same screen and enter your Stripe account details, like so:

 - Customer opts in for automatic renewal.
 Enabling this option lets the customer decide if they want to make a one-time payment or a recurring payment.
 For recurring payments, customers will have to check the Automatically renew subscription option inside the registration form.
 This is useful if you want to give customers the option to pick one or the other.